elf-oskari/oskari-extensions/bundles/require/bundle/require/README.md

 - reduce usage of lengthy class identifiers with build pattern

 To be implemented
+- simplified sandbox registrations
+- simplified event and request class registrations
-- simplified request handler registrations
+- simplified request handler (class) registrations
+- simplified api to send/post events to/from sandbox